Kotlin/kotlinx.coroutines/reactive/coroutines-guide-reactive.md

 ```

 In this code `CoroutineScope` and `context` are used instead of an `Executor` and all the backpressure aspects are taken care
 of by the coroutines machinery.
-Note, that this implementation depends only on the small reactive streams library
+Note that this implementation depends only on the small reactive streams library
 that defines `Publisher` interface and its friends.

 It is straightforward to use from a coroutine: